aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 Using the CellFormat.PreferredWidth property on a given cell will adjust its preferred width.
 The following code example shows how to set the different preferred width settings.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-SetPreferredWidthSettings.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-SetPreferredWidthSettings.cpp" >}}

 #### Finding Preferred Width Type and Value of a Table or Cell

 You can use PreferredWidth.Type and PreferredWidth.Value properties to find the preferred width details of the desired table or cell.
 Below example shows how to Retrieves the preferred width type of a table cell.
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-RetrievePreferredWidthType.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-RetrievePreferredWidthType.cpp" >}}

 #### Allowing AutoFit

 The Table.AllowAutoFit property enables cells in the table to grow and shrink to accommodate their contents.
 This property can be used in conjunction with a preferred cell width to format a cell which auto fits its content but which also has an initial width.
 The cell width can then grow past this width if needed.
 The following code example shows how to set a table to shrink or grow each cell to accommodate its contents.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-AllowAutoFit.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-AllowAutoFit.cpp" >}}

 #### Using Cell Width